 It is intended to help entities to prepare and present condensed consolidated interim financial statements in accordance with IAS 34 Interim Financial Reporting by illustrating one possible format for financial statements for a fictitious multinational corporation (the Group) involved in general business activities.
-This hypothetical reporting entity has been applying IFRS Accounting Standards for some time - i.e. it is not a first-time adopter.
-For more information on adopting the Accounting Standards for the first time, see Chapter 6.1 in the 20th Edition 2023/24 of our publication Insights into IFRS®.
+This hypothetical reporting entity has been applying IFRS® Accounting Standards for some time - i.e. it is not a first-time adopter.
+For more information on first-time adoption, see Chapter 6.1 in the 21st Edition 2024/25 of our publication Insights into IFRS®.